 2. The best time to visit depends on whether you prefer good weather or fewer crowds.
 Sziget Festival in August brings around half a million people to Budapest so plan accordingly if you visit in August!

-3. Budapest is a safe city, we had no problems walking around, including at night.
+3. Budapest is a relatively safe city, we had no problems walking around, including at night.

 4. If you would like any more information about any of the tourist attractions in the city, check out Budapest’s official tourist information website.

 5. Food and accommodation are way above average for price to quality ratio in Budapest so really try to make the most of it!